 Reading texts or listening to lectures give the false impression of learning.
 To demonstrate learning, you must be able to complete tasks on your own.
-Exercise Python comes with 150+ exercises and detailed solutions along with several longer and more complex projects.
+Master the Fundamentals of Python comes with 150+ exercises and detailed solutions along with several longer and more complex projects.

 Python is an evolving language that adds new features at every release.
 This course is guaranteed to remain updated to the latest version of Python through at least 2021.
 New material, exercises, and projects will also be added frequently.
 You will have lifetime access to all of its contents.

 You will be given detailed instructions on how to install python onto your machine and set up an environment to run all the code within the book.